Degrading plastics turn into “microplastics.”

 Microplastics are small pieces of plastic that measure less than 5 millimeters long.

-They’re intentionally added to some consumer products, including certain types of cosmetics and household cleaners that contain plastic microbeads as exfoliants.
+They’re intentionally added to some consumer products, including certain types of household cleaners and cosmetics that contain plastic microbeads as exfoliants.

 Microplastics are also unintentionally created when larger pieces of plastic break down.